 KALAMAZOO, Mich.—Even before COVID-19, school districts nationwide were battling a teacher shortage.
 A report by the Economic Policy Institute found that while demand for instructors is increasing at K-12 schools, the number of qualified teachers available is on a sharp decline, and the gap is even more pronounced when certification is taken into account.
 A new partnership between Western Michigan University, Kalamazoo Public Schools and Benton Harbor Area Schools will develop a new pipeline to fill the dire need for quality instructors.

-Dr. Regena Fails Nelson, chair of WMU's Department of Teaching, Learning and Educational Studies, secured a $4.9 million U.S. Department of Education grant to spearhead the Urban Teacher Residency Program.
+Dr. Regena Fails Nelson, chair of WMU's Department of Teaching, Learning and Educational Studies in the College of Education and Human Development, secured a $4.9 million U.S. Department of Education grant to spearhead the Urban Teacher Residency Program.
 The product of nearly two years of planning, this program will pay for candidates within the districts—like paraprofessionals, bus drivers, food service staff and custodians—to earn their teacher certification while they work, mitigating some of the barriers that impede qualified candidates from pursuing a career.

 "Our undergraduate model is a typical four-year degree and you’re getting your certification," Nelson says.
 "For traditional students who are coming out of high school, it's a great model.
 But we recognize that with a teacher shortage, that pipeline will not fill all the openings that we’re going to have for teachers in the next five to 10 years.
 So, we need to think creatively about people who want to come back to this who are in schools already in some capacity.
 How can we fast-track them to getting certification?"